gjjaswanth/SnakeGame-using-FPGA/README.md

   <em>Figure: On-chip power analysis indicating low power consumption of the design</em>
 </p>

-### Observations:
+### Observed Results
-- ~3450 LUTs used
+- Around **3450 LUTs** used
-- ~1481 Flip-Flops used
+- Around **1481 Flip-Flops** used
-- Power consumption ~0.12 W
+- Power consumption around **0.12 W**
-- No timing violations
+- No major timing issues
+- Efficient design for a small FPGA game project

 ---

 ## 🔌 Hardware Used
-- FPGA Board: **Nexys 4 (Artix-7)**
+- **FPGA Board:** Nexys 4 (Artix-7)
-- VGA Monitor
+- **Display:** VGA Monitor
-- Push Buttons for input
+- **Inputs:** Push buttons for direction and reset

 ---

-## ▶️ How to Run
+## ▶️ How to Run the Project

-1. Open project in **Xilinx Vivado**
+1. Open the project in **Xilinx Vivado**
-2. Add:
-   - Verilog files (`.v`)
+2. Add all Verilog source files (`.v`)
-   - Constraint file (`.xdc`)
+3. Add the constraint file (`.xdc`)
-3. Run:
-   - Synthesis
-   - Implementation
-   - Generate Bitstream
+4. Run **Synthesis**
+5. Run **Implementation**
+6. Generate the **Bitstream**
-4. Program FPGA
+7. Program the FPGA board
-5. Connect VGA monitor
+8. Connect the VGA monitor and play the game

-Game will start on screen 🎮

 ---

 ## ✨ Key Features
 - Fully hardware-based game
-- Real-time performance
+- Real-time VGA display
+- Simple and modular Verilog design
-- Parallel execution
+- Parallel execution of display and logic
-- Modular design
-- Low power consumption
+- Low power usage
+- Interactive gameplay using FPGA buttons

 ---

 ## 👨‍💻 Team Contributions
-- Game logic implementation
+- Game logic design
-- VGA signal generation
+- VGA display generation
-- Clock and timing design
+- Clock divider and timing control
+- Input handling and testing
-- Testing and debugging
+- Debugging and documentation

 ---